mauget/redux-intro/README.md

-# Redux Intro
+# Redux Demo

-Follow along in the companion blog post to learn how Redux works:
+We forked and extended this application from a Redux Intro mentioned in the following third-party blog about learning now Redux works:

 [https://daveceddia.com/how-does-redux-work/](https://daveceddia.com/how-does-redux-work/)

----

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find the most recent version of the Create React App README [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+To run it, issue `yarn start` from the project root.